amirhb86/salvus/README.md

 ## Installation

-Download PETSc from http://www.mcs.anl.gov/petsc/download/, unpack it, and install it with all the required libraries.
+Download PETSc (at least 3.6.x) from http://www.mcs.anl.gov/petsc/download/, unpack it, and install it with all the required libraries.
 Adjust the `prefix` to where you want it installed.

 ```bash